ericlinagora/libfprint-CS9711/tests/README.md

    `mkdir DRIVER`

+   Note that the name must be the exact name of the libfprint driver, or the exact name of the driver followed by a `-` and a unique identifier of your choosing.

 2. Prepare your execution environment.

    In the next step a working and up to date libfprint is needed.
 This can be